BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

 \section{BlendScape System}

-We present \SystemName, a system for meeting participants to compose and customize video-conferencing environments.
-Key to our approach is \textbf{\textit{blending} elements of users' physical or virtual backgrounds into unified environments}, to incorporate visuals that are meaningful to the collaboration context or meeting participants.
-We first present three system requirements that guided the design of \SystemName.
-Then, we introduce a set of \textbf{generative AI techniques} for creating blended environments and \textbf{composition techniques} for enhancing the visual cohesion and naturally integrating users within the scene.
+This section presents \SystemName, a rendering and composition system that enables meeting participants to customize video-conferencing environments.
+Key to our approach is blending elements of users' physical or virtual backgrounds into unified environments to allow for flexible representations of task spaces.
+We first outline three system requirements that guided the design of our system.
+Then, we describe our implementation of \SystemName's generative AI techniques for customizing meeting environments and composition techniques for enhancing visual cohesion.